Dairy Industry in the United Arab Emirates

 Market Leaders

-Al Rawabi Dairy and Hayatna, part of the Emirates Food Industry group, are market leaders with over two decades of influence in the UAE dairy sector.
+Al Rawabi Dairy and Hayatna, part of the Emirates Food Industry group, are recognized market leaders with over two decades of influence in the UAE dairy sector.

 Consumer Insights